 Epistemologists such as Ernest Sosa (1940-) have already discussed about the faculty-based intellectual.
-He follows the reliablism view in justification of knowledge, according to which a belief is epistemically justified when it is obtained or maintained by an epistemological process that reliably leads to the truth and not to false and error gnitive Based on this, he mentions various co powers that reliably lead to the truth, and in his opinion, these powers are epistemic virtues.
+He follows the reliablism view in justification knowledge, according to which a belief is epistemically justified when it is obtained or maintained by an epistemological process that reliably leads to the truth and not to false and error gnitive Based on this, he mentions various co powers that reliably lead to the truth, and in his opinion, these powers epistemic virtues.
 According to him, intellectual virtues are abilities that reliably make a person successful in obtaining truth.
 According to him, some powers provide access to information that was already in the mind, and some powers produce and create beliefs without being dependent on the previous information of the mind.
-These two groups of powers are respectively called transmissive faculties (Rationalist deduction and memory) and generative faculties (sight, intellectual intuition, perception and introspection).
-According to him, virtues such as open-mindedness, intellectual courage, persistence and single-minded obsessiveness can be considered auxiliary virtues and not the main intellectual virtues.
-19
+These two groups of powers are respectively called transmissive deduction memory) and generative faculties faculties (Rationalist and and introspection).
+According to intellectual intuition, perception courage, persistence and open-mindedness, intellectual single-minded obsessiveness can be considered auxiliary virtues and not the main intellectual virtues.